pyjamabrah/pyjamabrah/content/products/freertos-101/index.md

       reviewSectionTitle: "Reviews from the learners"
       reviewSectionDescription: ""
       reviews:
-        - reviewer: "Ashish Kumar Verma"
-          date: 18/08/2025
-          rating: 5
-          review: "Perfectly what i need to start with freertos , very good structured course."
-        - reviewer: "Prajwal"
-          date: 14/09/2025
-          rating: 5
-          review: "Nicely explained, Thank you for your support."
-        - reviewer: "Davidkumar P"
-          rating: 5
-          review: "Very Useful.Keep doing this we always supports.
-Here I learned M-Class CPU registers working and scheduler Working Nature and how involved is interrupt and Very great course i recently studied in ARM.Thank you for Your Information!"
-          date: 05/07/2025
-        - reviewer: "RAM AXAYKUMAR"
-          review: "amazing content to i able to understand to how to cpu is actually wotk"
-          rating: 5
-          date: 11/07/2025
       compare:
-        - feature: "Use abstractions and be top level."
-          us: false
-          others: true
-        - feature: "Superficial and hand wavy explanation."
-          us: false
-          others: true
-        - feature: "Explain how the CPU works."
+        - feature: "Explain the CPU and the boot process."
           us: true
           others: false
-        - feature: "Details of how the CPU boots."
+        - feature: "Explain the minimum files to enable the FreeRTOS scheduler."
           us: true
           others: false
-        - feature: "Explain how assembly code is written and converted to binary."
+        - feature: "Explain the porting process."
           us: true
           others: false
+        - feature: "Explain the configuration options."
+          us: true
+          others: false
+        - feature: "Dive into the details of the implementation of the tasks."
+          us: true
+          others: false
-        - feature: "Hand code a scheduler."
+        - feature: "Explain how to start the scheduler."
+          us: true
+          others: false
+        - feature: "Explain the details of how to enable the OS for a new target without copy pasting other examples."
+          us: true
+          others: false
+        - feature: "Develop without IDE and automated tools.
+Enable the port by hand from scratch."
           us: true
           others: false
       faqs: